Take the Next Step in Test.

 Functional Automated Test Equipment

-Functional test is, when used as its name suggests, for testing the functioning of a device.
+Functional test is, as its name suggests, for testing the functioning of a device.
 This is much further along the manufacturing process and is often the final test prior to the product being packed and shipped to the customer.
 Once the product has reached this stage of testing it is usually the most expensive to repair if something is found to be defective.
 The sooner a problem or design issue is tested and found, the less expensive it is to resolve.
 Most functional testers have to be custom built, due to the fact that most functions of a company’s products are unique to the company.
 When a new product is designed and manufactured, it often has features that never existed before, meaning that no one has ever built a tester for those features.

 As you can see by the types of test already discussed, no single method of testing is able to provide a complete solution.
 To help overcome this problem, many ATE systems incorporate a variety of test approaches within one tester.
 By combining test functions, the test coverage is much higher.
 A combinational tester is also able to undertake a variety of different types of test without needing to physically move the board from one tester to another.
 This single suite of tests may include ICT as well as functional and JTAG boundary scan tests.
 Each type of automated test described has its strengths; therefore, it is necessary to choose the correct type of test approach for the testing that is required.
 By using a combination of all the different test techniques available, it is possible that any ATE built will be used to its fullest.
 This will enable tests to be executed swiftly, while still providing a high level of coverage for the successful testing of all product types.